deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 ・It automatically scales and stops the instances as per the requirements and the set specifications. <br/>
 ・Deleting a managed instance group will delete all of its instances because it owns them.<br/>
 ・In normal circumstances, we want the cooldown period to be set longer than the total amount of<br/> time it takes to start up the instance and finish running its startup script.<br/>
 ・Health Check: This is about ensuring that the instances are healthy enough to do the work they need to do. <br/>  If you imagine that you're running a program to pick up work packages, but something went wrong with it, and it crashed...<br/>  That won't necessarily shut down the machine, but if you have a health check that is continually asking: Are you still alright?
 What about now?
-Everything Good? <br/>  Then, if it doesn't get a positive response, it can say all right, there's something wrong with you, You need to be refreshed. <br/>  It'll delete the problematic machine and create a new one from template.
+Everything Good? <br/>  Then, if it doesn't get a positive response, it can say all right, there's something wrong with you, You need to be refreshed. <br/>  It'll delete the problematic machine and create a new one from template.<br/>
+The `On-host maintenance` option to Migrate VM instances ensures that your VM instances will be highly available during system maintenance.
+When Google Cloud Platform needs to perform maintenance on the physical host where your VM instance is running, the instance will be automatically migrated to a new host, without any disruption to your application.

 <img src="./images/milestone2.png" width="500"/>